 Storage system engineers are drawn to VirtualLUN’s flexibility to simulate specific elements of the SAN environment for the purposes of product development, testing, and quality assurance.
 WorkloadWisdom’s workload-centric focus simplifies this process, helping enterprises to better understand how to tier their workloads across their storage infrastructure based on performance, reliability and other requirements.

 The new, joint solutions will support all mainstream storage technologies and protocols, including NVMe-over Fibre Channel and Ethernet, from a number of vendors including Broadcom, Cavium and Mellanox.
 Hardware configurations are flexible enough to be optimized in terms of CPU, memory, slots and ports per slot accordingly for maximum performance.

 When migrating to a new technology, it is always important for enterprises to ensure that performance, reliability and other key features or capabilities are there.
 While SANBlaze brings extensive testing and validation capabilities to storage array vendors building the new generation of NVMe appliances, the program is too complex for the average enterprise to use.
 As a result, the new SANBlaze-Virtual Instruments appliances are likely to resonate most with enterprises navigating the new “Tier 0” of ultra-fast but also expensive and potentially risky NVMe storage technologies, seeking to justify investment.

-To learn more about evaluating the impact of NVMe on your data center, join Storage Switzerland, Virtual Instruments and SANBlaze for our live webinar, Does Your Data Center Need NVMe?, on Wednesday, February 27 at 10:00 a.m.
-PST / 1:00 p.m.
-EST.
+To learn more about evaluating the impact of NVMe on your data center, join Storage Switzerland, Virtual Instruments and SANBlaze for our on demand webinar Does Your Data Center Need NVMe?.